maxoliverbr/eCoreSeleniumPython/readme.md

 ## Getting Started

-This app was developed using Page Object Model pattern (POM) to automate access via login of webapp and validate functionality and information presented to the user.
+This app was developed using Page Object Model pattern (POM) to automate access via login of webapp and validate functionality and information presented to the user using Python, Selenium and Chrome.

 There are 3 pages in this app:
 * Login